IBM/aspera-cli/docs/README.erb.md

 #### Quick test

-Below is a simple end‑to‑end procedure to verify synchronization using the demo server.
+Below is a simple end-to-end procedure to verify synchronization using the demo server.

 1. Initialize the demo server configuration: